+Flip-flops have become super popular and versatile footwear, from summer wear around the house to beach essentials.
 Flip-flops are so lightweight and comfortable, many of us would wear them everywhere if we could.
-Originally developed from traditional Japanese footwear “zori,” today we have eco-friendly and not so eco-friendly flip-flops in loads of attractive colors and designs.
-Flip flops have become super popular and versatile footwear, from summer wear around the house to beach essentials.
+Originally developed from traditional Japanese footwear "zori," Today we have eco-friendly and not so eco-friendly flip-flops in loads of attractive colors and designs.

 We have put together a selection of sustainable footwear brands that produce eco-friendly, sustainable flip-flops and sandals.
 Or in some cases, recycled flip-flops use materials to prevent new oil-based ones from getting made in the first place.
 Have a browse around for the right fit for you, and rest easier knowing little if any polluting plastic or oil products were used to sole your feet.

 Indosole gives a new purpose to old tires with the outsole made using recycled tires.
 The upcycled ENVRO rubber straps and recycled tire outsole makes Indosole flip-flops very durable.
 The footwear is adaptable to all kinds of terrains.

 They make the midsole with natural rubber and use negligible amounts of water and dye.
 The natural rubber soles feature a custom-molded layered with a textured sheet designed to adapt to the shape of your feet and provide firmness.
 Both the male and female lines of flip-flops have arch support for extra comfort.

-Indosole is a certified B Corporation; its products are cruelty-free and produce zero waste.
+Indosole is a certified B Corporation; its cruelty-free products produce zero waste.

 Rainbow sandals make sturdy, long-lasting flip-flops thanks to their use of hemp's extra-strong fiber.
 Hemp is a natural fiber that has a minimal impact on the environment.

 However, the brand uses nylon thread to stitch its flip-flop; therefore, these rainbow sandals are not entirely plastic-free.
-Rainbow flip-flops do very well in long-term storage, and they do not deteriorate as quickly as cork or leather flip-flops.
+Rainbow flip-flops do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.

 The flip-flops are stiff but have embedded arch support, so they don't hurt your feet.
 So, if you are looking for a summer shoe that you can keep using year after year, consider Rainbow's environmentally friendly-flip-flops.
 They come in brown, black, and neutral colors.